My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

-There are many times that men will seem interested in a women, but fall short connecting—initial phone call/text, or physically—i.e. first kiss.
-Or, he might fall short reconnecting—waiting too long when calling/texting to set up a second date.
+There are many times that men will seem interested in women but fall short connecting—initial phone call/text, or physically—i.e., the first kiss.
+Or he might fall short reconnecting—waiting too long when calling/texting to set up a second date.

 What a guy might not also realize is that when a woman meets a man that she's thrilled enough to tell her close gal-pals about, that tingling excitement feeling will fade each day that goes by that she doesn't hear from him.
 Once this feeling has dissipated, it will either be gone for good, or it will take work to flourish again—gaining back the trust as well as the connection that was felt in the beginning.